erockz11/COMP3120-Ass-2/README.md

 ### How is it Used?

-There will be a form with drop down tables that users can use to specify the parameters of which a randomly generated activity will adhere to.
+There will be a form where users can use to specify the parameters of which a randomly generated activity will adhere to.
 If users like the activity, they can then save it to their profile.
 Users can then remove an activity or mark an activity as complete on their profile.
 Completed activities generate points and users with the most points are displayed in descending order.

 ### Data sources